 After a student's validation documentation has been reviewed and a full acceptance extended, a student may enroll for their desired term.
 Students, however, may not utilize Federal Financial Aid or attend classes until official final transcripts have been received.
-The Admissions Committee may take into account extenuating circumstances in allowing students to begin classes while the transcripts are in transit.
+The Admissions Committee may consider extenuating circumstances when allowing students to begin classes while the transcripts are in transit.